Introduction

 When you see a beautiful dahlia bloom, don't just snip it right behind the flower head.
 Instead, follow the stem down past the first set of leaves, and even past the second set.
 Look for where that stem meets a larger, main branch.
 By cutting all the way back to that junction, you are removing a long, sturdy stem.

 You might notice that by doing this, you are also cutting off a few smaller, unopened side buds.
 This can be painful for a gardener to do!
 However, cutting deep is what encourages the plant to grow even longer, stronger stems for the next round of flowers.
-If you only take short snips, the plant will produce a "witch's broom" effect of many tiny, weak stems that aren't useful for arranging.

 Key Takeaway: For professional-quality bouquets, always cut your stems at least 12 to 18 inches long, even if it means sacrificing a few tiny buds.
 The plant will reward your bravery with even better flowers in a few weeks.